Large-scale Pre-trained Models are Surprisingly Strong in Incremental Novel Class Discovery: Experiments

-\textbf{Ablation on Proposed Components.} We further present an ablation study on individual core components of our methods, namely \compcn and \compfr.
+\textbf{Ablation on Proposed Components.} We further present an ablation study on the individual core components of our baseliens, namely \compcn and \compfr.
 Results are shown in Tab.~\ref{tab:expt_selfablation}.
 It is noticeable from the results that \compcn plays a substantial role in enhancing the overall accuracy of our proposed baselines (refer to \ours: \textit{(b) v.s. (d)} and \ourspp: \textit{(a) v.s. (c)}).
 This is attributed to its unification capability to effectively address the issue of that the weight vectors with significant magnitudes in $f\tstoend=h\tstoend \circ g$ always dominating the prediction.
 On the other hand, \compfr can improve the overall accuracy and mitigate the forgetting at the end of each task sequence (refer to \textit{(a) v.s. (b)} and \textit{(c) v.s. (d)}).
-Of particular note is that the performance gain attained by using \compfr is more significant when dealing with longer task sequences (refer to the \textit{upper half v.s. lower half} in Tab.~\ref{tab:expt_selfablation}).
-The underlying reason for this is that the stored pseudo per-class feature prototype enables our methods to better approximate the ideal objective defined in Eq.~\ref{eqn:ideal} using the \textit{past-current} objective defined in Eq.~\ref{eqn:loss_all} by simulating the past discovered classes distribution while transferring the knowledge from the currently learned task-specific classifier $h\tst$. \ourspp (a) equipped with both \compcn and \compfr achieves the best overall accuracy and the least forgetting in all splits.
-Notably, the proposed \ours (b) can achieve good performance with only a slight performance drop compared to \ourspp.
+Of particular note is that the performance gain attained by using \compfr is more significant when dealing with longer task sequences (refer to the \textit{upper half v.s. lower half} in Tab.~\ref{tab:expt_selfablation}). \ourspp (a) equipped with both \compcn and \compfr achieves the best overall accuracy and the least forgetting.

-To better understand the benefit of \compfr, we present a qualitative analysis in Fig.~\ref{fig:expt_featreplay}.
-We show the average logit values obtained from the unified classifier $h\tstoend$, with and without using \compfr, for the test images of the $\texttt{47th}$ category in the four-step split C100.
-The plot reveals that in the absence of \compfr (see Fig.~\ref{fig:expt_featreplay}a), the logit corresponding to the incorrect cluster ($\texttt{89th}$, red-circled, discovered at the fourth task) exhibits a higher value compared to the correct cluster ($\texttt{32th}$, blue-circled, discovered at the second task), which corresponds to the $\texttt{47th}$ category.
-However, by incorporating \compfr (see Fig.~\ref{fig:expt_featreplay}b), the logits associated with the incorrect clusters become less active, as well as, the logit value for the correct cluster exhibits an increase, leading to better performance.
-This further demonstrates the effectiveness of \compfr in discriminating classes among all tasks.

-\textbf{Evaluation on Large-scale Pre-trained Backbones.} In Tab.~\ref{tab:expt_backboneablation} we present a comparison of using different types of pre-trained backbones (ResNet50~\cite{He2015DeepRL} and \vitbsixteen~\cite{Dosovitskiy2020AnII}) and training strategies (CLIP~\cite{Radford2021LearningTV} and DINO~\cite{Caron2021EmergingPI}).
-When utilizing \vitbsixteen as the backbone, CLIP based pre-training attains comparable results to the DINO-ViT ones that achieve slightly better performance.
-Moreover, with using the DINO, transformer architecture largely outperforms ResNet50, owing to its superior discrimination ability~\cite{Naseer2021IntriguingPO}.